BenjaminMatembe/awesomeBooks_modules/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners for the help rendered when doing this project.
+* I would like to thank God for bringing me this far in this Microverse Full-time software Development program.

+* I further more extend my sincere gratitude to Microverse for providing this opportunity that is a game changer to many who choose to take it on.

+* I also thank Gabriel Rozas who helped while pair programming during the initial stages of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>